erikdubois/Mint-Y-Colora-Theme-Collection/README.md

     cinnamon --version

-But the best thing to do always, is to run the scripts yourself on your personal setup.
+But the best thing to do always, is to run the scripts from https://github.com/erikdubois/Mint-Y-Colora-Theme yourself on your personal setup.
 This will always be the best option.
 More information how to do just that, can be found here.

 http://erikdubois.be/category/themes/mint-y-based-themes/